SEOULSPACE

 Secret Sunshine

 One of the most powerful Korean films of all time is Secret Sunshine, a 2007 Korean film directed by Lee Chang-dong.
-The film tells the story of a widow, Shin-ae (played by Jeon Do-yeon), who moves to the small town of Miryang with her son in order to start over.
+The film tells the story of a widow, Shin-ae (played by Jeon Do-yeon), who moves to the small town of Miryang with her son to start over.
 However, Miryang holds dark secrets that will change Shin-ae’s life forever.

 Secret Sunshine is a deeply moving and affecting film that explores grief, loss, and redemption.
 Jeon Do-yeon gives an incredibly powerful performance as Shin-ae, and the film features stunning cinematography of the Korean countryside.
 Secret Sunshine is a must-see for fans of Korean cinema.
 Furthermore, the film stars one of the greatest female Korean actresses of all time Jeon Do-yeon.